linneakirby/HAND/README.md

 Firmware for the gloves can be found in the "Software/Arduino" folder.
 In Arduino, the board is considered a "Generic ESP8266 Module" and is part of the "ESP8266 Boards" library.

 ## Mat Software
-The mat software is written in Python3 and can be found in the "Software" folder as "pressure_mat_posture.py".
+The mat software is written in Python3 and can be found in the "Software" folder.

 ### Dependencies
 - sys